 After 10-15 years, you appreciate the things that you have, the things you’ve learned, and now look for subtle ways to improve the relationship.
 It’s now developed into a mature status, and you’re comfortable knowing that it’s dependable and trustworthy.
 Yes, you still need to nurture it or else it will fizzle out, but you know what’s needed to make it tick.
 It’s already the perfect match, now it’s your job to keep it running smoothly and not fuck it up.

 When you choose wholesaling houses full time as your method of income, you’re choosing a life of choices, freedom, and the opportunity to earn as much money as you want to.
 Your first 5 years should be full of education, training, and practice.
 After that, it’s time to perfect what you’ve learned and create a business of wholesaling houses that is enjoyable and sustainable without stress.

 The Property MOB was created to help you perfect your business.
-I’ve taken everything that I know and poured it into the MOB, and continue to do so every day and every month.
+I’ve taken everything that I know and poured it into the Property MOB, and continue to do so every day.
 You will see that I do stay consistent on the message.
 If you take what you learn and implement it, then the sky is the limit.
 Cheers to your journey of becoming a Bad Ass.